kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/MariaDB-cluster-setup-guide/index.md

 ![alt MariaDB root user password](attach/mariadb_galera_password.png)

->**Important:** During the installation process, you will be asked to configure the root password for MariaDB.
+>**IMPORTANT:** During the installation process, you will be asked to configure the root password for MariaDB.
 >Make sure that you configured the same root password on all the three nodes.
 {:.important}